Household Net Worth chart for Teenagers 16 years old

 Primary data sources include the Federal Reserve's Survey of Consumer Finances (2022 release), Distributional Financial Accounts, IRS Personal Wealth Statistics, and leading financial research (see Federal Reserve, IRS, and Vanguard indices).
 Net worth figures are specified for U.S. residents in USD and follow the original percentile structure used in our calculations.

 Further details on our assumptions and our transparent methodology are described in our documentation for those seeking deeper insight into the modeling process and its limitations.
-Please reach out to discuss further or if you believe an error has been made somewhere.
+Just get in touch to discuss further or if you believe that an error has been made somewhere.

 See more ages